 Who a Residential Lease Agreement is Right for

 A residential lease agreement is right for anyone renting out a residential property.
-People assume a lease is only needed if a realtor is involved or if it’s a long term tenancy, but that’s not the case.
+People assume a lease is only needed if a real estate agent is involved or if it’s a long term tenancy, but that’s not the case.
 It should always be used and is a great way to set expectations at the beginning of the tenancy.

 A residential lease agreement is right for: